giaat/learn-angular-node/README.md

 Before you dive into models operation, I suggest that you read the next section.

 #### I promise it will not hurt!
 The next step is to update your handlers for them to use the model in order to create/update/delete the proper Task data.
 When dealing with Sequelize you have to use __Promises__ to control asynchronous control-flow.
 Simply put, a promise is like an engagement for a value.
 A promise always returns a value (object, primitive, array ...).
-It can be either resolved or rejected, it cannot be both.
+It can be either pending, resolved or rejected, it can be only in one of these state.
 A promise can be chained with some functions, I will show you the 2 most used: `then()` and `catch()`.
 The former is called when the promise it is chained to is resolved and the latter is called when the promise is rejected.
 You can chain `then()` and `catch()` call because both of this function return a promise.
 Here is an example:

 ````javascript